 Now, unfortunately, shortcut Linux video editor software isn’t as good as Kdenlive when it comes to 3d compositing.
 Kdenlive is much better and has much more features in that aspect.
 The colour grading features on the software are very similar to Kdenlive, and also work on a dual monitor setup.
 It also features audio and video scopes for you.

-The interface of Shortcut is a bit better and well organised as compared to Kdenlive.
+The interface of Shortcut is a bit better and well-organised as compared to Kdenlive.
 In terms of audio again Kdenlive and shortcut are very, very similar.

 If you compare both shortcut and KdenLive with DaVinci Resolve when it comes to audio, DaVinci Resolve is much better.
 But then again, you will have to be very lucky to make DaVinci Resolve work on your Linux computer.

-So all in all, these are the three best Linux video editor software, which are capable of giving you the full and proper video editing experience.
+So all in all, these are the three best Linux video editor software, which is capable of giving you the full and proper video editing experience.
 Now there are other options like flow blade, open shot or blender, that you could try out.

 Anyway.
 I hope this article will help you to decide which software to go for on your Linux machine.
 And why not just try all three of them while you’re at it, and see which one suits you better?
 If you love this article, subscribe to my blog’s Newsletter.